We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Named Rider excess.
 This applies when a specific rider listed on the policy has to pay an extra excess for any claims made while they were using the bike.

 - Voluntary excess.
 You may choose a higher excess, known as the voluntary excess, in exchange for lower premiums.

 - Rider Training excess.
 Applies only when undertaking a QBE approved course conducted under the direct supervision of trained motorcycle riding instructors.

 After an accident, your first steps are to prevent further loss or damage, make sure everyone's safe and notify the police if needed.

-Call QBE on 1300 365 354 as soon as possible if you intend to make a claim.
+Call QBE on 1300 365 354 as soon as possible if you intend to make a claim or do it online.